In the US, where rape happens determines whether a crime has taken place.

 California– *** Fraud in the factum (nature of the act).
-Governor Jerry Brown recently signed “Yes Means Yes” into law.
+Governor Jerry Brown signed “Yes Means Yes” into law.
 This legislation states that affirmative permission must be unambiguous.
 Question- How can an offender, who knows they are lying, perceive the victim’s agreement to be unambiguous?
 California passed changes to their “rape” law in 2013 making certain types of rape by fraud illegal, but not all.

 District of Columbia (DC)- Even their misdemeanor on sexual abuse fails to cover all causes.
-They use the term permission as a substitute for consent.
+DC uses the term permission as a substitute for consent.
 “Whoever engages in a sexual act or sexual contact with another person and who should have knowledge or reason to know that the act was committed without that other person’s permission, shall be imprisoned for not more than 180 days and, in addition, may be fined in an amount not more than the amount set forth in § 22-3571.01.”

 DC fails to recognize that “permission” is not explained.
 Does “permission” mean that you simply say “yes?”
 Or does it mean that you must be saying “yes” because the offender did not use a malicious means to get you to say yes?
 And must you vocalize that yes?
 If you do, does the fact that you vocalized agreement, or the fact that you agreed without being forced, coerced or tricked into agreement have priority?
 There is far too much grey area that a sexual predator can slide through in DC’s statute.

 Florida– Consent must be “intelligent and knowing.”
 Florida refers to sex crimes as sexual battery.
-Although no specific law on rape by fraud, their language seems promising if a victim pursues such a charge.
+Although Florida has no specific law on rape by fraud, their language seems promising if a victim pursues such a charge.
 See post for further information.